ranasobeid95/countries-app/README.md

 - I can click on a country to see more detailed information
 - I can click through to the border countries on the detail page
 - I can toggle the color scheme between light and dark mode
+- I can create an account  and store my information
+- I can sign in by email and password
+- I can continue to sign in with google

 ### Set up a local version of the project